What to think about

-What are the rules you should be following when writing a journal article?
-Read some of the best advice given by Taylor & Francis journal editors – follow it and you can’t go far wrong.
+What are the rules you should be following when writing a research journal article?
+Read some of the best advice for constructing your paper given by Taylor & Francis journal editors – follow it and you can’t go far wrong.

-Read the journal you’re intending to submit to
+Get to know the journal you want to submit to

 Stick to the point

-The strongest papers usually have one point to make and they make that point powerfully, back it up with evidence, and locate it within the field.
+The strongest papers usually have one point to make.
+They make that point powerfully, back it up with evidence, and position it within the field.

 Don’t be afraid to explain

 Write your journal article with confidence, to give your reader certainty in your research.
 Make sure that you’ve described your methodology and approach; whilst it may seem obvious to you, it may not to your reader.
-And don’t forget to explain acronyms.
+And don’t forget to explain acronyms when they first appear.

 Clarity is key

-Make your work accessible by using clear language.
+Make your writing accessible by using clear language.
 Writing that is easy to read, is easier to understand too.

 Be aware of the other literature in your field (and reference it)